Auxiliary many-body wavefunctions for TDDFRT electronic excited states: Consequences for the representation of molecular electronic transitions: A quick review of CIS(--like) many-body wavefunctions features

-Using again lemma \ref{lemma:prodPD} we find \begin{corollary} $\zeta$--type detachment and attachment density matrices can be derived from the transition density matrix without matrix diagonalisation. \end{corollary} Due to the definition of the detachment and attachment density matrices in terms of the sign of the occupation numbers, i.e., eigenvalues of the one-body reduced difference density matrix, we find that
+Using again Corollary \ref{lemma:prodPD} we find \begin{corollary} $\zeta$--type detachment and attachment density matrices can be derived from the transition density matrix without matrix diagonalisation. \end{corollary} \begin{proof} Due to the definition of the detachment and attachment density matrices in terms of the sign of the transition occupation numbers, i.e., eigenvalues of the one-body reduced difference density matrix, we find that, according to Corollary \ref{lemma:prodPD},

-which was also originally stated in ref. \cite{head-gordon_analysis_1995}. \begin{proposition} The non-zero natural difference and transition orbitals components are identical. \end{proposition} Due to the structure of $\bm{\gamma} ^\Delta _\zeta$ in \eqref{eq:structgammaDelta}, we have the following possible matrix of eigenvectors
+\end{proof} Notice that Corollary \ref{cor:zetaWithoutDiag} was also originally stated in other words in ref. \cite{head-gordon_analysis_1995} where the detachment/attachment representation of molecular electronic transitions was first introduced in the context of CIS calculations. \begin{proposition} In $\mathcal{B}$, the $\zeta$-natural difference and transition orbitals are identical. \end{proposition} \begin{proof} Due to the structure of $\bm{\gamma} ^\Delta _\zeta$ in \eqref{eq:structgammaDelta}, we have the following possible matrix of eigenvectors